 - Click Create

-I hope I could help you with this post and explain how to uninstall the built-in Teams client via Intune.
+I hope I could help you and clearly explain how to remove the built-in Teams app with Intune from your Windows 11 devices.
 Thanks for reading this blog.

 Stay healthy, Cheers